 As any good hunter-gatherer in the year 2013 would do, I started with Google for some guidance, but after some frustrating YouTube videos I turned to the printed page and found the best directions in Mark Bittman’s How to Cook Everything (you can see my book open for reference in the upper left hand corner of the picture!).

-The first (and messiest) step was to scale the fish, which I accomplished using a spoon.
+We can agree the first (and messiest) step was to scale the fish.
+I accomplish this technique using a spoon.
 Since scales flew everywhere, I did this outside on our balcony and then moved the de-scaled fish indoors to finish the cleaning process so I wouldn’t end up eating any of them.
 I’ve watched enough Top Chef to know that people react quite badly when you serve them a scale or two!

 I was most nervous about gutting the fish, but it wasn’t as gross as I thought it would be.
 Just a simple cut from throat to tail, and then some serious ripping to get all those organs loosened up and removed.
 The directions I read suggested they would ooze out, but in fact they were pretty well attached.
 After that I cut off the fins and then removed the gills… once I figured out exactly what was meant by “gills.”
 First I tried to remove the outer layer, but then realized that didn’t make much sense.
 A little more poking around and I discovered the accordion-like pink tissue underneath and found where the bony part of it attached to the body of the fish and snipped it with a scissors.